-2020 marked the 33rd year the Jayhawks will play their home games at Hoglund Ballpark.
-The ballpark has undergone many facility upgrades and improvements through the 33 years, most recently in the fall of 2014.
+Hoglund Ballpark opened in 1988 as the home of the Jayhawks.
+The ballpark has undergone many facility upgrades and improvements over the last decade, including the Jantz Development Facility, new wall padding, a redesigned clubhouse, and a new batter’s eye.
 The updates continue to hold the facility to the high standards as one of the best in the Midwest.

-With the most recent round of renovations, the ballpark received $250,000 upgrades to its indoor facilities, backstop and outfield wall padding, pitching mound, and bullpens.
-The Padgett Family Indoor Facility received all new turf including three new turf pitching mounds and new cabinets were installed for storing equipment.
-The new backstop and outfield wall padding replaced old padding to give the ballpark a fresh look and added the 2014 NCAA Louisville Regional banner to the other postseason accomplishments already embellishing the wall.
+In 2014, the ballpark received $250,000 upgrades to its indoor facilities, backstop and outfield wall padding, pitching mound, and bullpens.
+The Padgett Family Indoor Facility received all new turf, including three new turf pitching mounds and cabinets were installed for storing equipment.
 A new turf mound was installed, replacing the dirt mound, which was the only part of the playing surface that wasn’t turf.
-The bullpens were upgraded with contemporary turf mounds, similar to those of the indoor facility.
+The bullpens were also upgraded with contemporary turf mounds, similar to those of the indoor facility.

 The Jayhawks went 12-8 at “The Hog” in 2014, where they capped off their home schedule with sweeps of two Big 12 opponents, #19 Texas Tech and West Virginia, to help build their resume and push them into the NCAA Tournament for the fifth time.

-The now fully-turfed field was changed from grass to AstroTurf USA’s 3D playing surface in 2010, making it easier to battle the unpredictable Kansas weather in the early months of the baseball season.
+The AstroTurf USA’s 3D playing surface was installed in 2010, making it easier to battle the unpredictable Kansas weather in the early months of the baseball season.
 The $1.2 million project was funded entirely through private donations to the baseball program, in an effort which began prior to the 2009 season.
 KU also made minor modifications during the off-season, adding a state-of-the-art sound system as well as safety screens around the entire seating area.

 In 2009, the Jayhawks made the addition of a clubhouse on the first base side of the field.
 The 6,500-square foot clubhouse features a locker room area, a lounge for the student-athletes as well as a game day patio for fans.

-The season was also a banner year for the Jayhawks as Hoglund Ballpark saw some of the best baseball in KU history.
-The Jayhawks won 25 games at home in 2009, including a three-game sweep of No. 1 Texas in March.
+The 2009 season was also a banner year for the Jayhawks as Hoglund Ballpark saw some of the best baseball in KU history.
+The Jayhawks won 25 games at home, including a three-game sweep of No. 1 Texas in March.
 KU also swept a series from No. 17 Oklahoma State and drew a record 2,639 fans to the regular-season finale win over No. 11 Kansas State.

 The aforementioned Padgett Family Indoor Facility was built in 2006 and features three 75-foot batting cages.
 The all-turf facility is 105 feet long by 54 feet wide and is heated and air conditioned for year-round use.